Book Review – Cherry Crush by Cathy Cassidy

 However, everything comes with a price, and for Cherry, her mother comes along with five new stepsisters.

 Cherry Crush by Cathy Cassidy is about a girl who just wants to fit in, but has trouble moving on from her past and accepting the world isn’t just fiction.
 Cherry Costello’s life is about to change forever.
-She and Dad are moving to Somerset where a new mum and a bunch of brand-new sisters await.
+She and dad are moving to Somerset where a new mum and a bunch of brand-new sisters await.
 And on Cherry’s first day there she meets Shay Fletcher – the kind of boy who should carry a government health warning.
 But Shay already has a girlfriend, Cherry’s new stepsister, Honey.
 Cherry knows her friendship with Shay is dangerous – it could destroy everything.
 But that doesn’t mean she’s going to stay away from him…

-Cherry Costello and her dad are ready to leave their old life behind in Glasgow and move to somerset, to Tanglewood house with the Tanberry’s. they are ready to leave behind dad’s old job, searching for wonky chocolate bars and their old apartment which was just enough for two.
+Cherry Costello and her dad are ready to leave their old life behind in Glasgow and move to Somerset, to Tanglewood house with the Tanberry’s.
+They are ready to leave behind dad’s old job, searching for wonky chocolate bars and their old apartment which was just enough for two.
 And Cherry is definitely glad to be leaving behind her school bully Kirsty Mcray; a perfect girl with no room in her life for a misshapen chocolate bar like Cherry.

 Cherry Crush by Cathy Cassidy is the first book in the Chocolate box girl series.
 It has blown away my expectations!
 I am not a big fan of drama and tend to avoid it as much as possible, so when I was given the opportunity to read this book, I was a little hesitant, but I was gripped by the first few lines.
-And as I read on, the plot just really involved me, as it was in the perspective of Cherry and you could really sympathize with her and the constant conflict she was going through in the book.
+And as I read on, the plot just really got me involved, as it was in the perspective of Cherry and you could really sympathize with her and the constant conflict she was going through in the book.
 And even though it didn’t have the best ending, the read was definitely worth it.

 “I wonder why I still want to slap her.
 I must be a very mean and unforgiving person.”